annakirkpatrick/presage-ngram-tutorial/tutorial/2_data_preprocessing.md

 # Notes on preprocessing:
 A few notes:
 - It is not necessary to remove punctuation from the training text.
-Presage's text2ngram tool (which we will use in the next step) handles this automatically.
+Presage's `text2ngram` tool (which we will use in the next step) handles this automatically.
-- Similarly, we don't need to convert text to lower case.
-Text2ngram has an option to handle this for us.
+- Similarly, we don't need to convert text to lower case. `Text2ngram` has an option to handle this for us.
-- Strictly speaking, it is not necessary to combine the training text into one large file, as text2ngram.exe will accept multiple input files.
+- Strictly speaking, it is not necessary to combine the training text into one large file, as `text2ngram` will accept multiple input files.
 I've chosen to combine all training text because it makes both the text cleaning step and the actual N-gram training simplier to explain.

+You are now ready to proceed to [Section 3: Model Training](./3_model_training.md).